ZeMingoh233/LasMonjas/README.md

 **Version 1.0.4**
 - Increased minimum value for Capture The Flag Revive Time
-- Added new option for Capture The Flag to define Invencibility Time After Reviving for players
+- Added new option for Capture The Flag to define Invincibility Time After Reviving for players

 **Version 1.0.3**
 - Reduced minimum Yinyanger cooldown to 15 sec